Sweet acorn holm oaks

 Every year we complete the collections: Can Pistola (Felanitx), managed by a member of our organization; to the UIB, in gratitude for its collaboration in the project; and a last one in the Galatzó public estate.

-All this is possible thanks to the selfless help of volunteers who help us, both with the collection of seedlings and grafts and with subsequent maintenance.
-This project is also supported by Mallorca Preservation Foundation.
+All this is possible thanks to the selfless collaboration of volunteers who help us, both with the collection of seedlings and grafts and with subsequent maintenance.
+This project is supported by Mallorca Preservation Foundation, the University of the Balearic Islands and the Ministry of Agriculture, Fisheries and the Natural Environment.

 Donate to the sweet oak nursery project